 The primary competency of a project manager is to gain a thorough understanding of project management stages.
 Knowledge and planning for the five Project Management steps will help you plan and organize your projects so that it goes off without any hitches.

 It is simpler for a project manager to handle all the current details of the project when the project is broken down into various phases.
-Each phases of the cycle is goal-oriented having its own set of characteristics and contains product deliverables, which are reviewed at the end of the Project Management steps.
+Each phase of the cycle is goal-oriented has its own set of characteristics and contains product deliverables, which are reviewed at the end of the Project Management steps.

 According to the Project Management Book of Knowledge (PMBOK), the Project Management life cycle should define the following aspects: